cjord01/code_challenges/README.md

 # code_challenges

-Simple code challenges for Ruby and Python.
+Code challenges for Ruby and Python.